An Objective Measure of Unsteadiness: Objective Unsteadiness Minimization

-for a time-dependent skew-symmetric matrix $\bm{\Omega}_{\rm US}$, accounting for unsteadiness correction.
+for a time-dependent skew-symmetric matrix $\bm{\Omega}_\text{US}$, accounting for unsteadiness correction.
 Since \eqref{vtd} gives a material variant of the unsteady contribution of a general velocity field, we call $[\partial\bm{v}/\partial t]_{\text{d}}$ \textit{deformation unsteadiness}.
-The deformation unsteadiness $[\partial\bm{v}/\partial t]_{\text{d}}$ describes the instantaneous local rate of change of the fluid with respect to a fictitious bulk rigid-body acceleration of the problem domain.
-We stress at this point that $ [\partial\bm{v}/\partial t]_{\text{d}}$ in itself is \textit{not} an objective analogue of the acceleration $\bm{a}=d\bm{v}/dt$, but much rather a frame-corrected version of the partial time-derivative $\partial \bm{v}/\partial t$.\\ We further stress that the deformation unsteadiness is, other than the deformation velocity $\bm{v}_d$, not objective for an arbitrary skew-symmetric matrix $\bm{\Omega}_{\rm US}$.
-Indeed, for $[\partial\bm{v}/\partial t]_{d}$ to be objective, $\bm{\Omega}_{\rm US}$ must transform like a spin tensor, see \cite{TruesdellNoll2004}.
-Recall that a two-dimensional matrix $\bm{\Omega}$ transforms as a spin-tensor under the Euclidean transformations \eqref{Euclidian frame change} if
+The deformation unsteadiness $[\partial\bm{v}/\partial t]_{\text{d}}$ describes the instantaneous local rate of change of the fluid with respect to a fictitious bulk rigid body acceleration of the problem domain.
+We stress at this point that $[\partial\bm{v}/\partial t]_{\text{d}}$ in itself is \textit{not} an objective analogue of the acceleration $\bm{a}=d\bm{v}/dt$, but much rather a frame-corrected version of the partial time-derivative $\partial \bm{v}/\partial t$. {A more detailed physical interpretation of the deformation unsteadiness is given in Section \ref{discussion section}.}\\ We further stress that the deformation unsteadiness is, other than the deformation velocity $\bm{v}_{\text{d}}$, not objective for an arbitrary skew-symmetric matrix $\bm{\Omega}_\text{US}$.
+Indeed, for $[\partial\bm{v}/\partial t]_{\text{d}}$ to be objective, $\bm{\Omega}_\text{US}$ must transform like a spin tensor, see \cite{TruesdellNoll2004}.
+Recall that a two-dimensional matrix $\bm{\Omega}$ transforms as a spin tensor under the Euclidean transformations \eqref{Euclidian frame change} if

-Indeed, assuming the transformation property \eqref{tildeOmega} for $\bm{\Omega}_{\rm US}$, a direct calculation shows that
+Indeed, assuming the transformation property \eqref{tildeOmega} for $\bm{\Omega}_\text{US}$, a direct calculation shows that